Greater Serbia: Recent events

 In 2011, there was a movement calling for the unification of Republika Srpska with Serbia.

-This idea is detested by Federation of Bosnia and Herzegovina where it is seen as an act of breaking the Dayton Agreement, while Serbs see it as an example of self-determination.
+This idea is detested by the Federation of Bosnia and Herzegovina where it is seen as an act of breaking the Dayton Agreement, while Serbs see it as an example of self-determination.

 The 2021 Balkan non-papers, were two documents of unknown origin, with several sources claiming that they had been drafted by the government of Slovenia.
 The first non-paper called for the "peaceful dissolution" of Bosnia and Herzegovina with the annexation of Republika Srpska and great parts of Herzegovina and Central Bosnia into a Greater Serbia and Greater Croatia, leaving a small Bosniak state in what is central and western Bosnia.

 Serbian world

-Ever since 2020, a new term called "Serbian world" (Srpski svet) came to use among prominent Serbian politicians such as Aleksandar Vulin.
-Some authors maintain the idea of the “Serbian world” is a copy, or at least close of the infamous project called “Russian world”.
-In November 2024, while speaking in Banja Luka, Vulin as a deputy prime minister of Serbia said that "process of creation of Serbian world, process of unification, had begun".
-Several regional media outlets and political commentators interpreted this term as a replacement for the earlier concept of "Greater Serbia".
-On June 8, 2024, Serbian President Aleksandar Vučić hosted the Pan-Serb Assembly in Belgrade, bringing together representatives of Serbs from across the former Yugoslavia.
-According to political scientist Alexander Rhotert, who quotes Vulin, the main objective of the assembly was to execute the strategic goal of Serbian world, which is creation of "political and state territory" on which all Serbs would live and which would be a somewhat smaller version of Greater Serbia.
-The assembly produced General Serb Declaration; the document asserts that Kosovo is an integral part of Serbia, and Republika Srpska is being considered a "national interest of Serbia".
+Since 2020, a new term "Serbian world" (Srpski svet) has come to use among prominent Serbian politicians such as Aleksandar Vulin.
+Some authors maintain the idea that the "Serbian world" is a copy of, or at least analogous to, the more notable "Russian world".
+In November 2024, Vulin (as deputy prime minister) claimed that "the process of creating a "Serbian world", the process of unification, had begun".
+Several regional media outlets and political commentators interpreted the term as a replacement for the earlier concept of "Greater Serbia".
+Earlier in June 2024, Serbian President Aleksandar Vučić had hosted the Pan-Serb Assembly in Belgrade, bringing together representatives of Serbs from across the former Yugoslavia.
+According to political scientist Alexander Rhotert, who quotes Vulin, the main objective of the assembly was to execute the strategic goal of the "Serbian world", the creation of a "political and state territory" on which all Serbs would live and which would be a somewhat smaller version of Greater Serbia.
+The assembly produced the "General Serbian Declaration", a document asserting Kosovo as part of Serbia and Republika Srpska as a "national interest of Serbia".